lola-tech/handbook/content/index.md

 #### Pride:

-a sense of responsibility for the quality of work and a sense of achievement driving further results and excellence
+A sense of responsibility for the quality of work and a sense of achievement driving further results and excellence

 #### Resilience: